 - I recorded the download speed for ten different locations on my property.

-- Then, I repeated the process three times per router set.
+- I repeated the process three times per router set.

 - Your home’s layout is not identical to mine.
 Replicating my download numbers would be difficult.

-- My house is 1,200 square feet, and I was trying to cover about 3,000 square feet (backyard and deck included).
+- My house is 1,200 square feet.
+I was trying to cover about 3,000 square feet (backyard and deck included).

 - You can create a “guest network” and give it its own name and password that’s separate from your main network.

-- Installation is the easiest and quickest of all the routers.
-This is the only one I’d trust my parents to install on their own.
+- I’ve installed Eero six times.
+The installation is the easiest and quickest of any router that I’ve ever tested.
+It’s the only mesh system that I’d trust my parents to install on their own.
 They couldn’t mess it up, and they struggle with technology more than anyone.

 - The instructions are easy to follow because it walks you through every step.
 They tell you where to place routers and offer tips to improve the signal if things aren’t working correctly.